Skip to main content

 An interactive diagram of this is shown below, to give a feel for the components and operation.
 Hover over components to see a description of them, and click 'Play' to see the path that light takes through the spectrometer.

-This page titled 19.7: Raman Microspectroscopy is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 19.7: Raman Microspectroscopy is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?